 Helping provide residential and non residential community housing.

 Community Group Housing (CGH) is a service provided by Kāinga Ora – Homes and Communities where we work with a wide range of organisations that provide residential and non-residential community housing for:

-- people who have physical and intellectual disabilities
+- people who have physical and/or intellectual disabilities

-The CGH team work with community groups to ensure secure sustainable housing solutions that meet the needs of the clients or customer groups they support.
+The Supported Housing team work with community groups to ensure secure sustainable housing solutions that meet the needs of the clients or customer groups they support.

-Once community groups are housed the CGH team continue this support through regular property visits, meeting with stakeholders and exchanging key information about their tenancy.
+Once community groups are housed the Supported Housing team continue this support through regular property visits, meeting with stakeholders and exchanging key information about their lease.

 The CGH portfolio

 The portfolio consists of properties of a bespoke design which are often heavily modified to suit the customers' needs.
 Over half of the portfolio is made up of 1-, 2- and 3-bedroom properties with the remainder being 4-, 5- and above.
 The largest property in the CGH portfolio has 18 bedrooms.